willbillm/Personal-Diary-server/README.md

 You will change the .txt file to a .env file and fill in the info for DB_USERNAME, DB_PASSWORD, DB_CLUSTER, and DB_STRING.
 To get this info, you'll have to create your MongoDB cluster.

-Follow the steps below to create your MongoDB cluster.
+Follow the steps below to create your MongoDB cluster:

 First create an account at the following, 'https://www.mongodb.com/cloud/atlas/register'